shaanpakala/LLM_text_classification/README.md

 The motivation for these 4 categories were to have some very general topics (so each one would have plenty of training data), but they still need to be different "enough" to classify.
 While collecting the articles, the paragraphs were split up so that each paragraph represented one sample.

+Some standard text preprocessing was applied, including getting rid of stop words and punctuation.

 # Hidden States Visualization
-After collecting the paragraphs from Wikipedia, I simply passed them through a tokenizer and through Google's pretrained BERT model.
+After collecting the paragraphs from Wikipedia, I simply passed them through a tokenizer and through Google's pretrained BERT model and collected their hidden states.

-# Data Preprocessing
+The

 # Hidden State Classification